 Hours later, Ryan saw me at a party, clearly not in bed, but that didn’t stop him from emailing me after the conference with the subject line “Hello to my fellow WASP!”
-The email had political links about trans people and an invite to hang out next time I was in LA.
-I knew Ryan was interested in me when we first met because he “negged” me.
+The email had political links and an invite to hang out next time I was in LA.
+I knew Ryan was interested in me when we first met because he “negged” me, which is how jerks operate.
 My portfolio is diverse and drawn from years of employment and practice.
 His was just some unfinished comic book panels at a student level.
 He looked at mine and said “I think I could do that.”
 Okay.

 Once I got the email I was really wondering about this WASP thing so I looked into it.
 YIKES.
 It doesn’t JUST mean White Anglo-Saxon Protestant.
 It also means “and proud to be” “and rightfully more affluent” “and generally better.”
 I’d learned my flat definition from a teacher in high school, who had declared that we were all mostly wasps in the class.
 Maybe he meant the whole definition but left it unsaid.
 It was in Orangeville after all, one of the most conservative towns in Ontario.
 Figures that my O’ville education left me short.